 Make evergreen content that works for your audience

-Keep your topics narrow.
-Broad pieces tend to lose reader’s interest after the introduction.
+- Keep your topics narrow.
+Broad pieces tend to lose the reader’s interest after the introduction.
 Once they see there won’t be much in the way of detail forthcoming, they’ll look for more useful content.
-Also remember your audience is coming to you for information that helps them solve a problem.
-So by keeping your focus narrow, you can provide more details on each specific problem area you address—making the content useful to more readers.
+Also, remember your audience is coming to you for information that helps them solve a problem.
+So by narrowing your focus, you can provide more details on each problem area you address—making the content useful to more readers.

 Make it work for you, too

-If you know a piece is going to be evergreen when you write it, there are a couple of things you can do right from the start to ensure the piece pulls its weight.
+If you know a piece will be evergreen when you write it, there are a couple of things you can do right from the start to ensure the piece pulls its weight.
 First, keep the topic narrow.
-As discussed above, this not only helps you direct the content to helping readers with a specific problem, it also helps your SEO by continuing to pull in new readers.
-By working a long-tail keyword you want to rank for into the piece, you can up its SEO pull even farther.
+As discussed above, this not only helps you direct the content to help readers with a specific problem, it also helps your SEO by continuing to pull in new readers.
+By working a long-tail keyword you want to rank for into the piece, you can up its SEO pull even further.

-If you're focused on making your content evergreen, you're automatically going to be generating articles that help your existing audience, drawing in new readers with helpful content, and improving SEO for your site.
-And, continuing to tend your evergreen content going forward has benefits, as well.
+Suppose you're focused on making your content evergreen.
+In that case, you're automatically generating articles that help your existing audience, drawing in new readers with helpful content, and improving SEO for your site.

 - A/B test your titles: You can tweak the title on a piece of content, setting up an A/B test to see which version creates the better draw for new readers.
-This knowledge will help you create new titles going forward as well.
+This knowledge will help you create new titles in the future as well.

-- Remix and reuse: Find a great piece you wrote last year about the best ways to XYZ?
-Maybe it’s perfect to turn into an infographic.
+- Remix and reuse: Find a great piece you wrote last year about the best ways to XYZ.
+Maybe it’s perfect for turning into an infographic.
 Now you have something to add to your social media schedule.
 Or maybe you have a tutorial you can turn into a video to put up on YouTube?
-Don’t forget to share it to Facebook as well.
-Or maybe you just really like this piece and it’s been a constant draw for new clicks, so insert it into the regular cycle of social media posts to up that draw even further.
+Don’t forget to share it on Facebook as well.
+Or maybe you really like this piece, and it’s been a constant draw for new clicks, so insert it into the regular cycle of social media posts to up that draw even further.

 All that being said, don’t forget to mix it up

-As awesome and powerful a tool as evergreen content is, don’t let your timely pieces fall to the wayside.
+As awesome and powerful a tool as evergreen content is, don’t let your timely pieces fall by the wayside.
 Too much of a good thing isn’t any better than not enough.
 Timely pieces are a fantastic way to get people’s attention and attract them to your site.
-These are the flashy pieces that grab folks attention.
+These are the flashy pieces that grab folks' attention.
 It’s the link to evergreen stuff that keeps them reading.